mausimus/rtdoom/README.md

 ## rtdoom

-Implementation of the Doom-style graphics engine in modern C++
+Implementation of a Doom-style graphics engine in C++ 17.

 ### Features